credebl/docs/src/content/docs/en/guides/keycloak.md

     - View-clients
     - View-users

+## Realm Roles Settings:
+This section covers the configuration of realm role settings within Keycloak.

+1. Under the **credebl-platform** realm, from the menu select **realm-roles**.
+2. In **realm-roles**, click on **Create Role** and create a role with **Role name**=**"holder"**, as when a new user registers on the platform we are assigning him a **"holder"** role from the realm.

+## SSO Session Settings:

+Set SSO Session Idle to 2 days.
+This is the expiration time of the refresh token if the user is idle on the platform.
+We can configure this as per our need.

 ## Update the .env

 This section covers the setup of environment variables for seamless integration with your application